rwieruch/open-crowd-fund/README.md

 - global style in src/layouts/index.js
 - assets such as images can be found in static/

+## Hosted Solution

+Interested for a hosted solution whereas a small fee would apply but you wouldn't need to worry about the payment server and the firebase database?
+[Let us know](mailto:rwieruch@fastmail.com?Subject=Hello%20Open%20Crowdfund).

 ## Contribute

 `git clone git@github.com:rwieruch/open-crowdfund.git`